june3474/skelpy/README.rst

 *skelpy* is a simple template tool to create the directory structure for python projects.
-In addition to creating basic directories and boilerplate files for a project, *skelpy* generates several configuration files for widely-used tools.
+In addition to creating basic directories for a project, *skelpy* generates several configuration files for widely-used tools.
 Those include:

     * ``setup.py`` and ``setup.cfg`` for setuptools